-

 Unless otherwise agreed, the Commercial Agent is entitled to a commission if:

-• the transaction is mainly attributable to the commercial agent's efforts during the period covered by the agency contract and if the transaction was entered into within six months after that contract terminated; or
+- the transaction is mainly attributable to the commercial agent's efforts during the period covered by the Agency Agreement and if the transaction was concluded within six months after that contract terminated; or

-• the order of the third party reached the Principal or the commercial agent before the agency contract terminated.
+- the order of the third party reached the Principal or the Commercial Agent before the Agency Agreement terminated.

 Can a del credere clause be inserted into the Agency Agreement?

-A del credere clause is valid but must be in writing.
+Yes, a del credere clause is valid but it must be stipulated in writing.

 Duration of the Agency Agreement